EN Banner

 The Forest Lagoon is a new lagoon open in Akureyri, Iceland.
 There are two infinity pools fed with water from the mountain located right behind the lagoon, called Vaðlaheiði, a cold tub and a sauna.

-The lagoon is 1.300 square-meter wide and can accommodate up to 200 visitors at one time.
-There is also a bistro where you can enjoy a delicious meal before or after you relax in the pool.
+The lagoon is 1.300 square meters wide and can accommodate up to 200 visitors simultaneously.
+There is also a cafe where you can enjoy a delicious meal before or after you relax in the pool.

 Photo source: Forest Lagoon